Calomeria amaranthoides aka Incenseplant

 Common names

-How to care for Incenseplant
+How difficult is it to take care of Incenseplant

 Caring for Incenseplant is a breeze, as it is highly adaptable and forgiving to minor neglect.